 Start Pharo.
-You can dismiss any open workspaces by clicking on the X in the top left corner of the workspace window.
-You can collapse the windows (so that they can be expanded again later) by clicking on the ○ in the top-right corner.
+You can dismiss any open workspaces by clicking on the red button in the top left corner of the workspace window.

+You can minimize windows (so that they move to the dock on the bottom of the screen) by clicking on the orange button.
+Clicking on the green button will cause the window to take up the entire screen.